TomPace101/nanopore_diffusion/notes.md

 # Problem Description

 It has its own _TODO_ list.

+_TODO_ work through details of consistent set of units, with lengths in nanometers.

 _TODO_ For the part where we have figures of the geometry, it would be nice if these could be auto-generated from the lattice yaml file.